rachmanzz/rachmanzz/README.md

 ## Hi there 👋

-I am a seasoned Node.js backend developer with over 3 years of professional experience in the corporate sector and an additional 5 years as a freelancer.
-My language of choice is Typescript, which I have skillfully utilized to craft backend solutions spanning a wide array of domains.
-I excel in the development and maintenance of Node.js applications, boasting a deep comprehension of the Node.js ecosystem and its associated technologies.
-My expertise extends to the creation and management of REST APIs, the development of web services, and their seamless integration with external systems.
-Known for my unwavering commitment to organization and discipline in my work, I consistently strive to deliver top-tier solutions promptly and within budget.
+I am a Node.js developer who primarily focuses on backend development but can also handle full-stack projects when necessary.
+With over 3 years of professional experience in the corporate sector and an additional 5 years of freelancing, I specialize in using Typescript to create backend solutions across various domains.
+My core expertise lies in building and maintaining Node.js applications, alongside a deep understanding of the Node.js ecosystem and related technologies.
+While my primary role is backend development, I also have experience in creating and managing REST APIs, developing web services, and integrating them with external systems.
+My reputation is built on strong organizational skills and a disciplined work ethic, always aiming to deliver high-quality solutions on time and within budget.

-Detail :
+As for my specific roles and responsibilities, here are some of the key details :

 - Design and implement a Node.js backend architecture that meets the specific requirements.
 - Utilize latest Node.js frameworks, libraries, and tools to ensure scalability and performance.